top of page

-Erin Miller (she/her) is an artist based in Austin, Texas.
-Her practice begins with printmaking but extends into painting, drawing, textiles, and sculptural installation.
-Print functions both as a technical foundation and a philosophical framework; a way of thinking through repetition, layering, and the porous boundaries between image and material.
-Through these processes, Miller investigates perception, control, and transformation, exploring how surfaces, whether paper, fabric, or architectural space, can embody psychological tension.
+Erin Miller (she/her) is an artist based in Austin, Texas whose practice begins with printmaking and extends into painting, drawing, textiles, and sculptural installation.
+She uses print as both a technical foundation and a conceptual framework: an approach rooted in repetition, layering, and the fluid boundaries between image and material.
+Across surfaces of paper, fabric, and architectural space, she investigates perception, psychological tension, and the shifting relationship between control and release.

 Miller earned her MFA from Cornell University in 2022, where she received the Kip Brady Memorial Prize in Printmaking and the John Hartell Graduate Award in Studio Excellence.
 She completed the Kahn Family Fellowship at The Ink Shop (Ithaca, NY) in 2023 and currently serves as Lecturer and Printmaking Area Lab Manager at the University of Texas at Austin.
 She is also an artist member of MASS Gallery in Austin, Texas.